12 reasons why the OEE is low

 3. No measuring and improvements of KPIs’

-MTTR (mean time to recovery), MTBF (mean time between failure), and MTTF (mean time to failure) all have a part to play in both the measuring and improving key performance indicators.
+MTTR (mean time to recovery), MTBF (mean time between failure), and MTTF (mean time to failure) all have a part to play in both measuring and improving key performance indicators.

 Machine-states